Frequently Asked Questions

 All payments are subject to the availability of funds, as determined in the sole discretion of the Department.
 The Department issues one loan repayment per selected attorney each year.
 Historically, the Department issues renewal payments for current participants in June and issues payments for new recipients not later than September (or upon entry on duty for those arriving after September 30th).
 Payments are issued directly to the loan holder(s) listed in the “Request for Consideration” or “Request for Renewal of Incentive Payments” form.
 Attorneys with more than one loan must rank loan holders in order of payment preference.

 First, your ASLRP payment (the entire amount awarded) will be listed as part of your Earning and Leave statement during the pay period it is issued.
 Payment is sent directly from the Finance Center to your loan holder.
 Only the after-tax amount is issued to the loan holder.
-If your payment is not credited in a timely manner, please review your Earning and Leave statements to confirm that payment was issued, then contact your loan holder.
+Due to the CARES Act and supplemental legislation, up to $5250 in ASLRP payments issued to DOJ attorneys will be tax exempt through December 31, 2026.
+If your payment is not credited to your qualifying student loan in a timely manner, please review your Earning and Leave statements to confirm that payment was issued, then contact your loan holder.
 If the matter is not resolved, you should contact your component’s ASLRP Point of Contact or the JMD Finance Staff for assistance in filing an inquiry with the Finance Center and/or tracking the payment.

 Yes.
 For tax purposes, ASLRP payments are considered income.
+However, due to the CARES Act and supplemental legislation, up to $5250 in ASLRP payments issued to DOJ attorneys will be tax exempt through December 31, 2026.
 The payment is reflected on your DOJ Earning and Leave statement in the month it is issued and is included in your annual W-2 form.

 The annual renewal documents and associated payment history allows the Department to confirm that a payment was actually received by the loan holder, applied properly only to qualifying loans, and to monitor compliance with policy requirements.
 An annual review of each recipient's payment history permits recipients to take appropriate corrective action when needed to ensure continuity of payments and ensures the Department complies with statutory requirements.
 It also facilitates identification of recipients who fail to complete service obligations so recoupment can be initiated.